danieljhill/comicwriterservices/README.md

 # Read Me

 This is forked from Daniel Hill's repo.
-All the hard work in gathering links is credited to Daniel Hill and Caleb Monro. https://github.com/danieljhill/comicwriterservices
+All the hard work in gathering links is credited to Daniel Hill and Caleb Monroe. https://github.com/danieljhill/comicwriterservices

 ## Original Repo - Read Me Notes